Drawa National Park: Fauna

 There are 129 species of birds, 40 species of mammals, 7 species of reptiles and 13 species of amphibians.
 The good quality of water in the lakes and rivers enables various species of fish to flourish.

 Roe deer, red deer and wild boar are very common in the national park.
-The park also hosts high populations of eurasian otter and beaver.
+The park also hosts high populations of eurasian otter and eurasian beaver.
 Occasionally moose and gray wolf can be found in the park.

 The area in the past, when it was located on the border between Poland and Western Pomerania (later Prussia), was regarded as unsuitable for human settlement and only since the 17th century have its forests been cleared for settlement.

 The park is crossed by four attractive tourist trails, for both walking and kayaking.
 There are camping sites and within some distance hotels.
 The number of visiting tourists has been increasing year on year.

 The park has its headquarters in the town of Drawno, in Choszczno County.